Forricide/still-feel-alive/Chapter 12.md

 She nods.

-Uncomplicated.
+It's uncomplicated.

 Acceptable.

 "All right."
 A note of concern.
-Not all right.
+Not 'all right'.
 "When it reaches the city, we'll give you the first one."

-"Can do it now."
+"I can do it now."

 "We don't know exactly where it is.
 The Leviathan moves fast - you'd have to predict his location, way ahead of time."

 "That's fine."

+This is where the armoured man speaks up.
+"You are a precognitive, along with being able to teleport?"

+Precognitive.
+Isn't there someone on their team that has that power?
+She struggles to remember.
+"No. I can start looking for it."

+The man's mouth - the only visible portion of his face - straightens, a tight line.
+"Okay.
+But do not detonate the package here, do you understand?"

+A nod.
+Then, under his continued attention: "Yes."

+"I think this one would be best.
+Dragon?"

+"Agreed."
+It's short and has a clear button on top.
+The button doesn't really fit in; it's almost ugly compared to the rest of the device, and looks like it's not entirely attached.
+"You will need to be within ten feet of Leviathan for this one to have any effect.
+We'll need to make sure there aren't any capes nearby when you use it, though.
+I can keep track of that for you."

+"Okay."
+She takes the bomb.
+It feels almost comfortable in her hand.
+"Newter?"

+He holds out a hand, an ugly orange under the overpowered fluorescent lights.

+The woman - Dragon? - starts to say something, but she's gone halfway through the sentence.